lukehammer/suduku_slover/README.md

 Suduku_Slover
 =============
+goal to remake in Javascript for own study.

+this time need to use classes(or javascript ==)

 this is a quick project from luke hammer to refactor a projoct that i wrote in excel VBA into python.